hiromichinomata/sGMRFmix/README.md

 ### 3.7 Structures of Operational Modes

-In the above, the model has identified that synthetic data consists of two operational modes.
+In the above, the model has identified that the synthetic data consists of two operational modes.
 We can see it as follows:

 ``` r
 fit$Kest